 The restaurant is located at Neckarmünzgasse 10, less than a 5-minute walk from the castle end of the Hauptstrasse.
 It’s situated on a parallel road that faces the river.
 When you enter, be sure to greet the bust of a stuffed wild boar decked out in old-fashioned glasses.

 For a small fee, you can ascend the tower of the Holy Ghost Church (Heiliggeistkirche) for some amazing views of the Neckar River valley, red-roofed Old Town and graceful castle.
 I’ve taken some of my favorite Heidelberg pictures from this perch and it’s fun to get a different perspective of the city from this more unique spot.

 Hit the trails

-Frequent the cafés on Heidelberg’s two most popular squares: Marktplatz and Theaterplatz.
-While you sip a tantalizing Latte Macchiato and feast upon Apfelstrudel pastry, you’ll see street musicians doing their thing at Strassenkunst Standorts (designated performance spots).
+Frequent the cafés on Heidelberg’s two most popular squares (Marktplatz and Theaterplatz) or on a more quiet side street.
+While you sip a tantalizing latte macchiato and feast upon Apfelstrudel pastry, you’ll see street musicians doing their thing at Strassenkunst Standorts (designated performance spots).
 An afternoon spent lazing at the cafés also makes for great people watching.

 Get your shopping on